Wilfred Kiboro: Nation Media Group

 Kiboro joined Nation Media Group (abbreviated as NMG) in 1993 as the managing director Designate of the Nation newspaper.
-At the time it's only two products were the Daily Nation and Taifa Leo (a Kenyan Kiswahili newspaper, meaning Nation Today).
+At the time its only two products were the Daily Nation and Taifa Leo (a Kenyan Kiswahili newspaper, meaning Nation Today).

 In line with ongoing regional integration efforts, the NMG launched The East African in 1994, the most successful cross-border newspaper in East Africa, hitting the news-stands of Kenya, Uganda, Tanzania and now Rwanda.
 Kiboro became the Group CEO in 1995 and retained his position until his retirement in 2006.

 In 1999, the NMG made their entry into the electronic media industry after many years of frustration due to policy inadequacies and hostility by the then Government of Kenya under Daniel arap Moi.
 Nation FM and Nation TV were formed that year.
 Since then, the NMG has developed into a respected conglomerate around East Africa under Kiboro's tenure.
 It is divided into: